 The domain should be clean, e.g., hp.com, dell.com and so on.
-While support.dell.com is a legitimate Dell site, domains like iyogi.com/Dell-Help and dell-support.supportcenter247.us are not!
+So while support.dell.com is a legitimate Dell site, domains like iyogi.com/Dell-Help and dell-support.supportcenter247.us are not!

-Four most popular search terms that can lead to trouble:
+Four most popular search terms that can quickly lead to trouble:

 - Free (almost anything)

 - Download vs. Upload simply is: Downloading you are getting.
 Upload you are sending.

 There is a lot of great stuff available on the Internet and some

 is even free but be aware, download sites (most we dare say), can be

 a bit deceiving during the delivery of your request.
 Free isn't necessarily free!

 See also the potential dangers of email. attachments.